MarcelVos96/OpenRCT2-Ride-ticket-price-calculator/README.md

 ## Credits
 - Designed and mostly written by Marcel Vos with a big thanks to Tygrysek90 for helping with this plugin and setting up the basics.
-- Thanks to Basssiiie for creating the OpenRCT2-Simple-Typescript-Template that is used in this plugin
+- Thanks to Basssiiie for creating the OpenRCT2-Simple-Typescript-Template and FlexUI library that are used in this plugin